aimms/documentation/webui/map-widget.rst

 .. image:: images/Map_Example.png
     :align: center

-The map displayed in the background is provided by the OpenStreetMap organization, see the `openstreetmap.org web site <https://www.openstreetmap.org>`_.
+The map displayed in the background is provided by `Omniscale <https://maps.omniscale.com/en/>`_, when the application is running on localhost (developer mode, or on a local AIMMS PRO setup) and also when the application is deployed on the AIMMS PRO cloud.
+If the application has been deployed on-premise using a different domain the map server will roll back to OpenStreetMaps.
-Since one must be able to reach OpenStreetMap online, an Internet connection is required for rendering the map.
+An Internet connection is required for rendering the map.
 Assuming the connection is available, the map may be zoomed at various levels (see also the Zoom option mentioned further below):

 .. image:: images/Map_ZoomLevels.png
     :align: center